Athénée de Luxembourg: Secularization

-In the course of the French Revolution and the political changes that followed (notably the Napoleonic regime), the school was reorganized allong French educational lines and renamed several times: École centrale (1795-1802), École Secondaire (1802-1808), and Collège municipal (1808-1817).
+In the course of the French Revolution and the political changes that followed (notably the Napoleonic regime), the school was reorganized along French educational lines and renamed several times: École centrale (1795-1802), École Secondaire (1802-1808), and Collège municipal (1808-1817).

 In 1817, the school was renamed "Athénée royal grand-ducal".
 To commemorate this event, a chronogram ATHENAEVM SIT LVCELBVRGI DECOR (=1817) was placed on the backside of a portal at the school's old premises.

 In the course of the 19th century, the curriculum was expanded and modernized.

 Second World War

 When Luxembourg was occupied by Nazi forces in World War II in 1940, the school was forcibly Germanized, renamed the Gymnasium mit Oberschule für Jungen, and the French language was forbidden.
 These policies were met with considerable resistance.
 Infamously, when the Germans dismantled the Gëlle Fra memorial, several hundred of the school's students protested.
 Two professors and 76 students of the Athénéé lost their lives during the war.